-It is impossible to prescribe universal levels of containment for a particular species since the risks associated with its accidental release from a laboratory are determined by several factors e.g., the climate at the facility and history of transmission in that location.
-The accidental release of an uninfected anthropophilic tropical vector species during the winter in Wisconsin, might be considered as significantly less of a "risk" than the release of the same species in a tropical area in which it could become permanently established and act as a bridging vector of an established zoonotic pathogen to humans.
-Furthermore, the existence of zoonoses means that we have to consider certain pathogens that are predominantly an animal health issue.
-USDA guidelines must therefore be considered when assigning a containment level to a particular vector species.
+Another practical example of the utility of the ACL guidelines relates to the use of exotic arthropods.
+Biological introductions are to be prevented by all reasonable means, and handling exotic arthropods at ACL-2 or higher greatly reduces that risk.
+At any rate, even before the formal ACL guidelines, USDA import and possession permits would stipulate the equivalent of the ACL-2 recommendations for use of most exotic arthropods.
+It is impossible to prescribe universal levels of containment for a particular species since the risks associated with accidental release from a laboratory are determined by several factors, for example, the climate at the facility and history of transmission in that location.
+For example, the accidental release of an uninfected anthropophilic tropical vector species, during the winter in Wisconsin, should be considered significantly less of a risk than the release of the same species in a tropical area in which it could become permanently established and act as a bridge vector of an established zoonotic pathogen to humans.
+Thus, one of a number of possible approaches to reduce the risk of a release might be to perform relatively high-risk experiments during the winter when any escaped arthropods would quickly be killed by adverse environmental conditions; or a rainforest species could be used in a laboratory located in a xeric environment.
+IBCs might even use such biological considerations to "downgrade" a particular protocol from ACL-3 to ACL-2, providing that experiments are performed during a particular period or in a particular site.
+On the contrary, the possibility of zoonotic transmission or promoting a risk to domestic animal production means that we have to consider in risk analysis those pathogens that are predominantly an animal health issue; USDA Guidelines may need to be considered when assigning a containment level to a particular vector species.

-Although specific details are not covered here, it is important to develop a response procedure that is appropriate in case of an accidental release.
+All IBC protocols must outline an emergency response procedure that is appropriate in case of an accidental release.
 The ideal response would be one in which all released arthropods are killed almost immediately after the escape.
 This may be impossible if the escaped arthropods get outside of the laboratory, hence the use of several barrier levels are recommended to maximize the opportunities for location and destruction of the escapees.

-The University of Utah does not have containment facilities that support ACL-2, 3 or 4 research.
+The University of Utah does not have containment facilities that support ACL-3 or 4 research.